piotr-galas/blog-ruby/README.md

 Application is the simple blog inspired on [tutorials.jumpstartlab.com/projects/blogger.html](tutorials.jumpstartlab.com/projects/blogger.html).
 It is created as sample app to apply new job.
 There are a few new features which are not included in tutorial
+Currently i use this project a base workin app that allow me to test miscellaneous gems and approaches

 ## Features: